balogunadebola/Image-Classifier/README.md

 # Image-Classifier
-A model that classifies images from the Fashion MNIST dataset
+A neural network for image classification on the Fashion MNIST dataset using TensorFlow and Keras